firedrakeproject/firedrake/doc/sphinx/source/concepts.rst

 Computations in PyOP2 are executed as :func:`parallel loops <pyop2.par_loop>`
 of a :class:`~pyop2.Kernel` over an *iteration set*.
-Parallel loops are the core construct of PyOP2 and hide most of its complexity such as parallel scheduling, partitioning, colouring and staging of the data into on chip memory.
+Parallel loops are the core construct of PyOP2 and hide most of its complexity such as parallel scheduling, partitioning, colouring, data transfer from and to device and staging of the data into on chip memory.
 Computations in a parallel loop must be independent of the order in which they are executed over the set to allow PyOP2 maximum flexibility to schedule the computation in the most efficient way.
-Kernels are described in more detail in :doc:`pyop2_ir_user`.
+Kernels are described in more detail in :doc:`kernels`.

 .. _loop-invocations: